feocco/bbLogs/README.md

 * Select Directory where logs reside > Press Ok
 * Wait for parsing to complete, should be logged in CMD window
   * GUI looks awful.
 I know.
+* Log directory will now contain HTML reports for each log.
+Open em up!

 Example Output:
 * https://i.imgur.com/oFnsM87.png